dfinity/ic/rs/consensus/src/idkg/spec.md

     opt_signature_cache: Option<SignatureCache>,
     opt_reshare_cache: Option<ReshareCache>,
 ) -> (IDkgPayload, Option<bool>)
-// Builds a new payload for a block that extends the block at the tip of finalized_chain.
+// Builds a new payload for a block that extends the block at the tip of notarized_chain.
 // signing_requests is obtained from the certified state of the validation context
 // to be used for the new block.
 // It is assumed that this list orders the calls in the order in which they were made by execution.